If you have any questions, please contact us at hasc@niu.edu. Applications are accepted only through the web form below.

 Qualifications

-Graduate assistants must be enrolled full time in an NIU graduate program or have an approved underload status.
-They must be willing to work a consistent schedule for 10, 15 or 20 hours per week, depending on their appointment, during each semester.
-Graduate assistants select their own schedules within UWC hours of operation.
+Graduate assistant writing consultants must be enrolled full-time in an NIU graduate program or have an approved underload status.
+Depending on their appointment, they must be willing to work a consistent schedule for 10, 15 or 20 hours per week, each semester and work a closing shift one night each week.

 Application Process